 Elise comes to CALSEIA with more than five years of experience working for non-profits in executive and administrative roles.
 She is a native of Brazil and has spent several years in non-profit work in India.
 She has now settled in Sacramento and is eager to focus her energies on growing CALSEIA and furthering our cause of increasing solar power throughout California.

-Kelly joins CALSEIA to head up the ITC Campaign from his role as lead advisor in the Department of Energy’s (DOE) Office of Energy Efficiency and Renewable Energy where he addressed market barriers to energy efficiency, renewable energy, and vehicle technology deployment through financing, regulatory processes, state and local policies, and stakeholder partnerships.
+Kelly heads up CALSEIA's work on soft cost reductions and removing barriers to entry for all California consumers.
+He comes to CALSEIA after serving as lead advisor at the Department of Energy’s (DOE) Office of Energy Efficiency and Renewable Energy where he addressed market barriers to energy efficiency, renewable energy, and vehicle technology deployment through financing, regulatory processes, state and local policies, and stakeholder partnerships.
 Kelly also served as a Project Manager in the DOE Solar Program overseeing and developing roughly 20 projects at four national labs.
 Prior to the DOE, Kelly served as legislative policy staff for Senator Jack Reed (D-RI) and as an AAAS Congressional fellow in the office of Senator Mark Udall (D-CO).
 Kelly developed state policy experience with Utah Clean Energy and renewable energy technical expertise at the National Renewable Energy Laboratory.
 Kelly holds an undergraduate degree from Carleton College and a PhD in Chemistry from the University of California, Berkeley.

 Will Gonzalez, Lobbyist